-Exceptions to the TOEFL requirement:
+Exceptions to the TOEFL/IELTS requirement:

-- Applicants who have completed their junior and senior year in a U.S. high school with a SAT Verbal score of 550 or ACT English score of 23 for pre-professional programs and SAT Verbal 580 or ACT English 23. - Applicants who have completed four years of high school in the U.S. may be admitted without a TOEFL score, but are subject to competency and aptitude requirements.
+- Applicants who have completed their junior and senior year in a U.S. high school with a SAT Verbal score of 550 or ACT English score of 23 for preprofessional programs and SAT Verbal 580 or ACT English 23. - Applicants who have completed four years of high school in the U.S. may be admitted without a TOEFL or IELTS score, but are subject to competency and aptitude requirements. - Applicants who have completed a minimum of 48 transferable semester credits including six credits of freshman composition at a U.S. college or

-- Applicants who have completed a minimum of 48 transferable semester credits including 6 credits of freshman composition at a U.S. college or university with a cumulative GPA of 2.50 or higher for admission. - Applicants holding a bachelor's degree from a regionally accredited U.S. college or university are exempt from the TOEFL.
+- university with a cumulative GPA of 2.50 or higher for admission. - Applicants holding a bachelor's degree from a regionally accredited U.S. college or university are exempt from the TOEFL/IELTS requirement.